 The difference between asteroid and meteoroid is provided here.
-There are a countless number of objects in the universe orbiting the Sun.
-Asteroids and meteoroids are commonly known celestial bodies sharing a few common things such as staying close to planets and orbiting the Sun.
-Well, an asteroid is a relatively small object composed of rock, metal or carbon.
+There are countless objects orbiting the Sun.
+Asteroids and meteoroids are commonly-known celestial bodies sharing a few common things, such as staying close to planets and orbiting the Sun.
+An asteroid is a relatively small object composed of rock, metal, or carbon.
 An asteroid is believed to be the leftover in the solar system.
-On the other hand, a meteoroid is a small particle separated or accidentally detached particle of a comet or an asteroid.
+On the other hand, a meteoroid is a small particle separated or accidentally detached from a comet or an asteroid.

 What are Asteroids?

 Asteroids can also be called minor planets of the inner solar system.
 There are millions of asteroids in the asteroid belt.
-More than, 750,000 are found in the asteroid belt, which is located between Jupiter and Mars.
+More than 750,000 are found in the asteroid belt, which is located between Jupiter and Mars.
 Asteroids can be as wide as hundreds of kilometres.
-Most asteroids are made of rocks, but with the latest explore some are found to be composed of iron and nickel.
+Most asteroids are made of rocks, but with the latest research, some asteroids are found to be composed of iron and nickel.

-Asteroids don’t have any atmosphere, but because of its enormous size, they exert a gravitational pull.
-According to experts, few asteroids have one or two companion moons and two similarly sized asteroids orbit each other.
+Asteroids don’t have any atmosphere, but because of their enormous size, they exert a gravitational pull.
+According to experts, a few asteroids have one or two companion moons, and two similarly sized asteroids orbit each other.

 What are Meteoroids?

 On the other hand, a meteoroid is a small rock composed of metal in outer space.
-They are significantly smaller than asteroids with size ranging from a millimetre to a meter wide.
-When meteoroids enter the atmosphere of earth, they eventually vaporize completely and might never reach the surface.
-They burn during descent and creates a light trail.
-Meteoroids are harmless but meteors in larger size tend to explode in the atmosphere can create shockwaves and can cause problems.
+They are significantly smaller than asteroids, with sizes ranging from a millimetre to a meter in width.
+When meteoroids enter the atmosphere of Earth, they eventually vaporize completely and might never reach the surface.
+They burn during descent and create a light trail.
+Meteoroids are harmless, but meteors of larger sizes tend to explode in the atmosphere, create shock waves, and cause problems.

 In simple terms, the difference between asteroids and meteoroids depends on the question of location.
 Asteroids are found in space.
-When it enters an atmosphere, it is known as a meteor and when it hits the ground it is known as a meteorite.
-Basically, all objects are made of rocks and minerals.
+When it enters an atmosphere, it is known as a meteor, and when it hits the ground, it is known as a meteoroid.
+Basically, both are made of rocks and minerals.